SYL-Sylvester/FSH-templates/Extensions.md

     // * extension[preferred-language].valueCodeableConcept.coding[0].display = "Punjabi"
     // * extension[preferred-language].valueCodeableConcept.text = "Prefers Punjabi"

-Both methods are valid for populating a valueCodeableConcept in an FSH instance, but they offer different levels of control and detail.
+*There are 2 valid methods for populating a valueCodeableConcept in a FSH instance, but they offer different levels of control and detail.*

 Use:

     * extension[preferred-language].valueCodeableConcept = LanguageCodeSystem#pa "Punjabi"